ipfs/go-graphsync/docs/architecture.md

 ### Network Implementation

 The network implementation needs to provide basic lower level utilities for sending and receiving messages.
 A default implementation using `libp2p` is included in the package, and a mock version is provided for testing.

-### Bridge To IPLD

-Rather than interact with `go-ipld-prime` directly, `go-graphsync` makes calls via a bridge interface provided as a dependency.
-During the initial development of `go-graphsync`, key components of `go-ipld-prime` were not finished or changing rapidly.
-The bridge provides a way to keep the interfaces somewhat stable from `go-graphsyncs` standpoint, and a mechanism to provide a mock version of go-ipld-prime for testing.
-This allowed `go-graphsync` to be written at the same time as `go-ipld-prime`.
-As `go-ipld-prime` stabilizes, it might make sense to remove this interface, though it is still useful for test isolation.
-The library provides a default bridge as well as a mock bridge.

 ### Local Blockstore Implementation